rancher/docs/content/rancher/v2.x/en/admin-settings/authentication/keycloak/_index.md

       `Valid Redirect URI` | `https://yourRancherHostURL/v1-saml/keycloak/saml/acs`

       ><sup>1</sup>: Optionally, you can enable either one or both of these settings.
-- Export a `metadata.xml` file from your Keycloak client.
+- Export a `metadata.xml` file from your Keycloak client:
   From the `Installation` tab, choose the `SAML Metadata IDPSSODescriptor` format option and download your file.

 ## Configuring Keycloak in Rancher